TIBCOSoftware/flogo-services/README.md

 ```

 ## License
 flogo-services is licensed under a BSD-type license.
-See TIBCO LICENSE.txt for license text.
+See [LICENSE](LICENSE) for license text.